 United States Citizenship and Immigration Services (USCIS) may survey social media accounts to help evaluate visa applications.
 In the context of O-1B visas, for those applying on the basis of being a social media influencer, this information is especially relevant.

-Can I move to the US as an influencer?
+Can I move to the US as a content creator on a tourist visa

 What are celebrity visas for USA?